Introduction to SQL - 2 day course

 Primary keys and foreign keys

-- Primary keys
+- Primary keys in SQL

 - Choosing a primary key